Customizing models and templates with Yii Behaviors

 /*

-* To use JsonFieldBehavior, insert the following code to your ActiveRecord class:
+* To use JsonFieldBehavior, insert the following code into your ActiveRecord class:

 */